-How to Prepare for an ESL Job Interview
+How to Prepare for an ELL Job Interview

-If you are looking for a new ESL or bilingual teaching position, there are a number of things you can do to help prepare for the interview.
+If you are looking for a new English language learner (ELL) or bilingual teaching position, there are a number of things you can do to help prepare for the interview.
 This article outlines general information that will help you get started, as well as areas of your own experience that may be helpful to focus on, learn more about, or highlight in the interview.

 Schools vary on how they hold interviews.
-Some common practices include:
+Here are some formats you might encounter:

-• Meeting an interviewing team: This is usually a mix of teachers and administrators which asks you scenario-type questions.
+• Meeting an interview team: This is usually a mix of teachers and administrators who asks you scenario-type questions.

 • Presenting a sample lesson: This may be done in front of the interview team or to a group of students.

-• Writing an essay: This will be used to demonstrate your writing ability, and is an opportunity to share your philosophy of teaching, your understanding of educational buzz words (e.g. student-centered, critical thinking, learning styles, etc.) and your ideas on how you apply these strategies in the classroom.
+• Writing an essay: This will be used to demonstrate your writing ability, and is an opportunity to share your philosophy of teaching, your understanding of different educational approaches (e.g. student-centered, critical thinking, learning styles, etc.) and your ideas on how you apply these strategies in the classroom.

 Typically, the entire process involves a couple of interviews.
 If you advance through the process as a candidate, you are asked to return for a follow-up interview to answer more questions for another person or group of people.